awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 ## Pricing<a name="image-builder-pricing"></a>

 There is no cost to use EC2 Image Builder\.
 There may be costs associated with launching an Amazon EC2 instance and storing logs on Amazon S3, for validating images with Amazon Inspector, and for AMI storage for Amazon EBS Snapshots, depending on the configuration of your image\.
+If you enable Systems Manager Advanced Tier and run EC2 instances with on\-premises activation, you may be charged for resources through Systems Manager\.

 ## Related AWS Services<a name="image-builder-related-services"></a>

 EC2 Image Builder uses other AWS services to build images\.
 Depending on your Image Builder image recipe configuration, the following services may be used\.

 **AWS License Manager**
 AWS License Manager allows you to create and apply license configurations from an account license configuration store\.
 For each AMI, you can use Image Builder to attach to a preexisting license configuration that your AWS account has access to as part of the Image Builder workflow\.
-License configurations can be applied only to AMIs and not to on\-premises VM images\.
+License configurations can be applied only to AMIs\.
 Image Builder can use only preexisting license configurations and cannot directly create or modify license configurations\.
+License Manager settings will not replicate across AWS Regions that must be enabled in your account, for example, between the `ap-east-1` \(HKG\) and the `me-south-1` \(BAH\) Regions\.

 **AWS Organizations**
 AWS Organizations allows you to apply Service Control Policies \(SCP\) on accounts in your organization\.
 You can create, manage, enable, and disable individual policies\.
 Similar to all other AWS artifacts and services, Image Builder honors the policies defined in AWS Organizations\.
 AWS provides template SCPs for common scenarios, such as enforcing constraints on member accounts to launch instances with only approved AMIs\.